MicrosoftDocs/power-pages-docs/power-pages-docs/transparency-note-chatbott.md

 ---
-title: Transparency note for natural language to form
+title: ransparency note for chatbot
-description: The transparency note discusses natural language to form and the key considerations for making use of this technology responsibly. ms.date: 4/28/2023 ms.custom: transparency-note ms.topic: article
+description: The transparency note to add chatbot and the key considerations for making use of this technology responsibly. ms.date: 4/28/2023 ms.custom: transparency-note ms.topic: article